-Crater Lake was mastered and cut to vinyl by Andreas [LUPO] Lubich in Berlin and is pressed on high quality virgin vinyl, packaged in a full color jacket featuring cover artwork from Will Hutchinson.
-Crater Lake is the first full length Pulse Emitter album on Immune following the side-long contribution to Immune’s 2012 Record Store Day 4 way split release.
+Crater Lake was mastered and cut to vinyl by Andreas [LUPO] Lubich in Berlin and is pressed on blue color vinyl with download card packaged in a full color jacket featuring cover artwork from Will Hutchinson.

 With an array of handmade modular and vintage keyboard synthesizers Daryl Groetsch crafts melodic and layered compositions that evoke microscopic and interstellar landscapes inspired by nature, science fiction and the cosmos.
 Groetsch has been working under the Pulse Emitter monicker since 2002, composing and recording in his Portland, OR home studio.
 Writer David Keenan has called Pulse Emitter “the undisputed king of planetary scale synth hypnosis” and has said, “no one is making synth music that feels so organic, so rapturous and so ‘in tune’ with the contours of outer and inner space as Groetsch.”

 Inspiration for Crater Lake came from a spiritually moving camping trip Groetsch took to Crater Lake National Park in Oregon where he found it to be one of the most stunningly beautiful places he had ever been.
 At the time he was conceptualizing an album inspired by the moons of Jupiter and Saturn and noticing similarities between the features of Crater Lake and the moons caused Groetsch to create an album influenced by both the nature in front of him and the cosmos above.